rusiaaman/wcgw/README.md

 https://marketplace.visualstudio.com/items?itemName=AmanRusia.wcgw

 Commands:
-- Select a text and press `cmd+/` and then enter instructions.
+- Select a text and press `cmd+'` and then enter instructions.
 This will switch the app to Claude and paste a text containing your instructions, file path, workspace dir, and the selected text.

 ## Chatgpt Setup